bioexcel/qmmm_bpg/docs/running_cp2k/cp2k_errors.rst

 Check that the multiplicity is correct.
 The default is 1 (singlet) for an even number and 2 (doublet) for an odd number of electrons.

-Check that the potentials used are correct e.g. you are specfying the right potential set for the elements that you are using.
+Check that employed pseudopotentials are correct e.g. you are specifying the right pseudopotentials set for the elements in the QM system.

 The requested basis set for element was not found in the basis set files
 --------------------------------------------------------------------------

-This will also give you the name
+This message will also report the name of the element.
-Check the basis set file name is correct for the basis sets named in the SUBSYS section.
+Check that the basis set file name in the SUBSYS section is the correct one.

 Error in QM/MM Connectivity
 ---------------------------